brian6484/CSKnowledge/Language/Java/General/Static.md

 }
 ```

+## Why they can be used without an instance of a class
+Static members are allocated a special area of memory called **method area** (there is stack and heap and method area
+generally in memory of java).
+This area is allocated once class is loaded by JVM and the static members are stored there.
+Since this method area is shared by all instances of the class, we don't have to instantiate to access these
+static members.

 We also dont have access to instance-specific members( variables and methods) unless you create an instance from that class.

 ### Static class
 class that is associated with the class, rather than the **instances of the class**.